kunle009/kunle009/readme.md

 I am an enthusiastic lifelong learner with a keen interest in conducting research and solving complex problems.
 My areas of interest encompass:

-- Building robust structural engineering design api's
+- Building robust structural engineering design api's.
 - Training LLM's on industry domain api's in other to improve their understanding of structural design.
 - Using new platforms like Speckle to create custom saas based engineering solutions
 - Learning about computational design using grasshopper for structural engineering practice